Jihong-Tang/methylation-analysis/NBT_repeat/README.md

 * `--bowtie2`: This will create bisulfite indexes for Bowtie 2.
 (Default: ON).

 ## Read alignment
 The core of the methylation data analysis procedure is to align the sequencing reads to the reference genome, and it is assumed that all data have been quality and adapter trimmed.
+The alignment reports could be found in sub-directory [`bismark-alignment-reports/`](bismark-alignment-reports/).

 ```bash
 genome_path="$HOME/NBT_repeat/data/genome_data/"